joostkremers/pandoc-mode/docs/index.md

 argument.
-The function can pass on the file to an external program (HTML-based formats, for example, are by default handled by the function `browse-url`, which sends the file to a suitable browser), or it can arrange to open the file in Emacs, if the standard `find-file-noselect` is not suitable.
+The function can pass on the file to an external program (HTML-based formats, for example, are by default handled by the function `browse-url`, which sends the file to a suitable browser), or it can arrange to open the file in Emacs, if the standard `find-file` is not suitable.
 Note, though, that if you choose this method, you should also make sure that your function not only opens the file but also displays its buffer (e.g., using `display-buffer`).

 If the most recent call to Pandoc created a pdf file (i.e, the option “Convert to pdf” was called), Emacs will display the pdf file instead of